North Korea’s acting ambassador to Kuwait defects to the South

 Ryu was subject to extensive questioning by Seoul’s National Intelligence Service over three months until December that year, the person said.

-He became the acting ambassador in Kuwait in 2017 after then-ambassador So Chang Sik was expelled by the Kuwaiti authorities following a United Nations Security Council resolution imposing sanctions on North Korea over its weapons development.
+He became the acting ambassador in Kuwait in 2017 after then-Ambassador So Chang Sik was expelled by the Kuwaiti authorities following a United Nations Security Council resolution imposing sanctions on North Korea over its weapons development.

 Ryu is the son-in-law of Jon Il Chun, who managed secret moneymaking operations for the ruling Workers’ Party of North Korea, news reports said.